ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 The current time is: 02:40 PM
 ```

-TIP: Of course, this is only the begining of what you can do with variables in your tag.
+TIP: Of course, this is only the beginning of what you can do with variables in your tag.
 We created single variables here, but you can create pair variables and much more.
 For more information about this, and manipulating the tagdata in your plugin, check out the [Template Class](development/legacy/libraries/template.md).